apertus-open-source-cinema/web-remote/README.md

 1. Run `npm install`

 To start a development server, run `npm run start`.
+To start a development server with node dev Server, run `npm run devserver`.
 To build the project statically, run `npm run build`.